fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 The emulator is super helpful for quickly testing your programs but it is even more fun to try your program on a real Thumby (if you have one).
 Next, let's connect your Thumby and test this program on it!

-* Turn your Thumby on (switch the top power switch to the right when looking at the screen), and connect it to your PC using a Micro USB Cable.
+### Troubleshooting

 **⚠ Note**: *Some Micro USB cables only include power and ground wires to power or charge devices - if you are having trouble connecting your Thumby in the following steps, try using a different USB cable.
 Test the USB cable you are using is able to transfer data by transferring files, like pictures or text files, from a different USB compatible device.*

 **⚠ Note**: *Connecting your Thumby works best in Chrome or Edge.
 If you are having trouble connecting, make sure to try a latest version of one of those browsers.*

 **⚠ Note**: *If you're on Linux, your user needs to be added to the `dialout` group.
 Use this command `sudo adduser $USER dialout` and restart your machine.*

+### Connecting

+* Turn your Thumby on (switch the top power switch to the right when looking at the screen), and connect it to your PC using a Micro USB Cable.

 * Click **'CONNECT THUMBY'** at the top: